Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 “That, perhaps, in comics is much more ‘static’.
 You can have movement, but in a different way,” Ulises adds.
 “They are different tools, they are analogous and brother languages, but each has its own richness.”

-Ulises’ experience shows us how fundamental drawing and visual narrative skills can be applied in various creative fields.
+Ulises’ experience shows us how fundamental skills in drawing and visual narrative can be applied in various creative fields.
 The ability to adapt to different media and requirements is an invaluable skill in the world of commercial art, where versatility can open many doors.

 Interested in exploring different forms of visual storytelling?
 Expand your skills here.